shawnkitagawa/StockMarket_Project/README.md

 # StockMarket_Project

+#Finish cleaning the income statement data and merge first and second data into one 2/1/23

 1. Clean the data
 2. SQL ( we would need to break into multiple csv files for the multiple visualization)
 3. Flask ( creating a website)